Total Knee Replacement

 Read our Hip & Knee Surgery (PDF) guidebook to find out how to get yourself and your home ready so your recovery from your knee replacement procedure goes as smoothly as possible.
 Then, prepare for your visit to our facility by learning helpful information such as items to bring for your stay and how long to avoid eating before your operation.

 Ongoing Support for Your Recovery

-After total knee replacement surgery, you’ll spend three to five days in the hospital, where you’ll begin physical therapy.
+After total knee replacement surgery, you’ll spend one or two days in the hospital, where you’ll begin physical therapy.
 Knee therapy and rehabilitation will continue for a few months to help you regain function, strength and flexibility in your leg.
 As you recover, you’ll walk more easily and independently.